kaiserkasthuri/soc_analyst_labs/phishing_email_investigation/planet_prestige/README.md

 ## Email Analysis

 1. From: "Bill" <billjobs@microapple.com>
-- This is not a legitimate email; the email is spoofed and uses MicroApple, and the attacker used famous companies' names for the email.
+- This email is not legitimate.
+It is a spoofed message that uses the name “MicroApple,” and the attacker is impersonating well-known companies to make the email appear authentic.
 2. spf=fail (google.com: domain of billjobs@microapple.com does not designate 93.99.104.210 as permitted sender)
-- Google detected that this is an unauthorized email and a spoofed email.
+- Google flagged this message as both unauthorized and spoofed, indicating that it did not originate from the sender it claims to represent.
 3. Received: from localhost (emkei.cz.
 [93.99.104.210])
-- Emkei.cz is a famous email spoofing website, used by scammers to send fake emails.
+- Emkei.cz is a well-known email spoofing service commonly used by scammers to send fraudulent or impersonated messages.
 4. Reply-To: negeja3921@pashter.com
-- This reply is going to a different email which means attackers real address, instead of "billjobs@microapple.com".
-This is suspicious.
+- The reply-to address points to a different email than “billjobs@microapple.com,” likely revealing the attacker’s actual address.
+This discrepancy is another clear indicator of suspicious activity.

  <img src="https://github.com/ImanKasthuri/soc_analyst_labs/blob/main/phishing_email_investigation/planet_prestige/screenshots/Screenshot%201.png?raw=true">

-## CyberShef/File Signatures
+## Analysis Using CyberChef and File Signatures

-- I used CyberShef to decode the encoded text in the email to know the hidden information.
+- I used CyberChef to decode the Base64-encoded text in the email to reveal the hidden information.
-- Used operation Hex to decode the first 4 bytes magic numbers and to see which file extension by using File Signature.
+- I applied the Hex operation to analyze the first four bytes (magic numbers) in order to identify the file type using known file signatures.
-- Found that the second base64 text is a zip file using File Signature, which can be extracted on a computer.
+- Through file signature analysis, I determined that the second Base64-encoded block was actually a ZIP archive, which could be extracted on a computer.

 <img src="https://github.com/ImanKasthuri/soc_analyst_labs/blob/main/phishing_email_investigation/planet_prestige/screenshots/Screenshot%202.png?raw=true">